Vestibular Rehabilitation in Burlington (Dizziness & Vertigo)

 Ongoing symptom tracking and re-assessment to ensure progress

-The primary goal is to improve balance, reduce dizziness or vertigo, prevent falls, and restore independence.
+The goal is to reduce dizziness and vertigo, improve balance and walking confidence, prevent falls, and restore independence.

 Your program begins with a comprehensive vestibular assessment that may include: